 For the first time, a unique research study conducted at Lund University in Sweden has tracked the meteorite flux to Earth over the past 500 million years.
 Contrary to current theories, researchers have determined that major collisions in the asteroid belt have not generally affected the number of impacts with Earth to any great extent.

-Researchers have been studying geological series since the 19th century in order to reconstruct how flora, fauna and the climate have changed over millions of years.
+Researchers have been studying geological series since the 19th century in order to reconstruct how flora, fauna, and the climate have changed over millions of years.
 Until now, however, almost nothing has been known about ancient meteorite flux – which makes sense since impact is rare, and the battered celestial bodies quickly break down as they encounter Earth’s oxygen.
-A new study published in PNAS shows how researchers in Lund have reconstructed meteorite bombardment towards Earth over the past 500 million years.
+A new study published in Proceedings of the National Academy of Sciences (PNAS) shows how researchers in Lund have reconstructed meteorite bombardment toward Earth over the past 500 million years.

 “The research community previously believed that meteorite flux to Earth was connected to dramatic events in the asteroid belt.
 The new study, however, shows that the flux has instead been very stable,” says Birger Schmitz, professor of geology at Lund University.

 To conduct the study, researchers at Lund University’s Astrogeobiology Laboratory dissolved almost ten tonnes of sedimentary rocks from ancient seabeds in strong acids because the sediment contains residue from the meteorites dating back to when they fell to Earth.